Joshua Walker - Custom Home Builder, Real Estate Developer, Designer and Investor - 1972 -

 Old Walker Homestead - TEXAS HISTORICAL MARKERS

-Great Cousin - James Francis Walker Sr - Old 300 - Built First Brick Home Rural part of County 1756-1837
+Great Cousin - James Francis Walker Sr - Old 300 - One of the First American Colonists to Own Land in Texas - (1756-1837)

 Born: 13 December 13, 1756 • Orange County, Virginia